doppelgunner/designcourse-angular2-recipebook-src/README.md

 # RecipeBook
-# designcourse-angular2-recipebook-src
-source code of recipebook of angular2 tutorial by designcourse
+source code of recipebook of angular2 tutorial by Maximilian Schwarzmüller

 * **View the demo here: https://doppelgunner.github.io/recipebook**
 * **beware of some uncensored recipes!!!
 I warned you.**